jech/galene/INSTALL.md

         "presenter": [{}]
     }

-See the README file for more details about defining groups.
+See the README.md file for more details about defining groups.

 ## Test locally